opinion

 Since social media is a mandatory form of communication with Gen Z, taking advantage of it for your summer marketing is a must.
 Sex toys, when promoted by creators who are experienced with navigating censorship and shadow-banning, can become instantly shareable.
 However, growing up on social media and being marketed to their whole lives has also resulted in a degree of fatigue and “influencer blindness,” so brands chasing the Zoomer dollar must find exciting new ways to showcase products beyond a simple unboxing.

 Marketing sexual wellness to Gen Z is all about finding the right balance between educational and playful, and capturing their attention on the right platforms ahead of and during peak travel season.
 Despite current economic precariousness, Gen Zers prioritize vacations and memorable experiences.
-Sex toys can be part of that experience, if you hone your strategies and position yourself as an ally to this generation — not just for the summer, but in the long term.
+Sex toys can be part of that experience, so hone your strategies and position yourself as an ally to this generation — not just for the summer, but in the long term.

 Naima Karp is a content writer and PR intern with over a decade of experience crafting lifestyle, sexual health and wellness content for various platforms.